tomkooij/promicro-cc1101/README.md

  - ESP32-C3: Optionally mount the RX/TX leds.
 Reset button is on-board.
 This can run ramses ESP.

 TODO (improve in next version):
- - esp32c3 mosi/sclk/miso is the wrong way around!!
-MOSI = 10, SCLK 9...
-GPO0 6
+ - esp32c3 mosi/sclk/miso is reversed as compared my other boards MOSI = 10, SCLK 9...
+GPO2 5
+   (pcb silkscreen is correct)
  - pro micro GND pins next to TX/RX are not connected to pcb GND plane